d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] Update node version in `dataland-frontend/build.gradle.kts`
 - [ ] Update node packages: run the `updatepackages` script, e.g. by  `npm run updatepackages` to update versions in package.json
 - [ ]   Run the `updatepackagelock`, e.g. by  `npm run updatepackagelock` script to update `package-lock.json` and check for security issues
-  (Known issues appeared in the past with updating Jest, openApiGenerator and Eslint).

 ### Dataland keycloak theme
 - [ ] Update node version in `dataland-keycloak/dataland_theme/login/build.gradle.kts`
 - [ ] Update node packages: run the `updatepackages` script, e.g. by  `npm run updatepackages` to update versions in package.json
 - [ ]   Run the `updatepackagelock`, e.g. by  `npm run updatepackagelock` script to update `package-lock.json` and check for security issues
-  (Known issues appeared in the past with updating Jest, openApiGenerator and Eslint).

 ### Dockerfile updates
 Update versions in the following dockerfiles